dataforseo/TypeScriptClient/docs/interfaces/ITableContent.md

 > `optional` **footer**: [`TableContentItemInfo`](../classes/TableContentItemInfo.md)[]

-parsed content of the footer
+content of the footer of the table

 #### Defined in

-main.ts:161635
+main.ts:161668

 ***